• Skip to primary navigation

 Homemade Crockpot Chicken Noodle Soup

 Nothing spells comfort better than chicken soup.
-Whenever I feel sick or need some comfort, chicken soup is the best thing for me.
-It brings back childhood memories and just feels like a warm hug.
-But I know it can take a long time to cook, and that is why I love this homemade crockpot chicken noodle soup recipe.
-Check out these awesome, Instant pot chicken and noodles!
-You’re going to love it!
+It brings back childhood memories.
+I know it can take a long time to cook, and that is why I love this homemade crockpot chicken noodle soup recipe.
+I also love making my Instant Pot chicken and noodles!

 Homemade Crockpot Chicken Noodle Soup